jakob-schuster/TSO-artifact-finder/README.md

 A program for finding out how many reads in a Fastq have TSO (template switching oligo) artifacts.

-Parses an input `.fq` or `.fastq` file, finding which reads contain faulty TSO information.

 # Usage instructions

 Simply run `./TSO-artifact-finder`, giving one input file to parse, and one output file to store output statistics.